The Haunted Mansion: Updates

 In 1994, Disneyland's Haunted Mansion was updated.
-A phantom piano player sat at a run-down piano in the attic scene, whereas the original faceless bride was given a full-fleshed appearance.
-In 2001, a newer, more detailed safety spiel was added to the Doom Buggies' onboard audio as they left the loading area.
+A phantom piano player sat at a run-down piano in the attic scene, and the original faceless bride was given a full-fleshed appearance.
+In 2001, a newer, more-detailed safety spiel was added to the Doom Buggies' onboard audio as they left the loading area.
 Recorded by voice-over artist Joe Leahy in English and Fabio Rodriguez in Spanish, in a recreation of the character of original actor Paul Frees' Ghost Host, the bilingual spiel was part of a park-wide campaign to increase safety.
 The seasonal overlay Haunted Mansion Holiday also premiered in October, featuring characters from the 1993 film The Nightmare Before Christmas.

-In 2004, the Seance Room was updated so the crystal ball with the talking head of Madame Leota floated above its table rather than sitting stationary on it, with the original projection-mapped effect replaced by a rear-projection effect within the ball.
-In 2006, the original attic bride was replaced by Constance Hatchaway and a storyline for the new character.
+In 2004, California's Seance Room was updated so the crystal ball with the talking head of Madame Leota floated above its table rather than sitting stationary on it, with the original projection-mapped effect replaced by a rear-projection effect within the ball.
+In 2006, the original attic bride was replaced by Constance Hatchaway and her unique storyline.

 The extended queue line at Magic Kingdom.

-In 2007, the attraction was renovated, with changes including the installation of the changing portraits and lightning-filled windows from the Disneyland version, and new vocals for most of the ghosts in the graveyard.
-In the Walt Disney World location, an endless staircase was added after being previously a dark space with spider webs.
+In 2007, the Florida attraction was renovated, with changes including the installation of the changing portraits and lightning-filled windows from the Disneyland version, and new vocals for most of the ghosts in the graveyard.
+An endless staircase scene was added in place of a previously dark space with spider webs.
 The portrait hall was originally decorated with portraits, known as the Sinister 11, situated on both sides and on a doorway, all of which have eyes that stared at guests as they pass through; these were later transferred to the load area during the refurbishment and their eyes no longer followed guests.

 In March 2011, a new "interactive queue" debuted at the Walt Disney World location, with new crypts and tombstones honoring Imagineers; a murder mystery for guests to solve featuring the sinister Dread Family; the Composer Crypt, which features musical instruments that play variations of "Grim Grinning Ghosts" when touched, including a pipe organ made by the fictional "Ravenscroft" company, named for Thurl Ravenscroft, one of the vocalists for "Grim Grinning Ghosts"; the Mariner's brine-filled sepulcher, whose ghost sings and sneezes from within, and a crypt for Prudence Pock the poetess, which features haunted moving books and Prudence's ghost writing invisibly in her poem book.
 Guests can solve the unfinished poems by speaking into microphones located on the crypt.
 The FastPass+ line skips the queue altogether and leads guests straight to the Foyer doors.
 There is also an extended queue line that uses the former Mike Fink Keel Boats dock.